benser1/benser1-cli-gem/Expectations.md

 - A command line interface for upcoming concerts in Phoenix Area

-user in PHX types upcoming concerts
+user in Phoenix is looking for upcoming concerts in PHX area

 Shows a list of upcoming concerts w/ date and venue info

 Which artist do you want to see?

-1 -- This will return artist_1 info
+1 -- This will return artist_1 info:
+-- concert date / day / time
+-- venue location
+-- city

 2 -- This will return artist_2 info